 Most people would say that fresh wheatgrass juice tastes neutral.
 It does not taste as good as orange juice but at the same time, it is not unpleasant.
 But, if you prepare it the right way, it could taste good.
 If you focus on all of the wheatgrass benefits that may help you focus less on the taste.

 The fresher your wheatgrass is, the better.
 So, most people just grow it themselves and harvest it as they use it.
 What is wheatgrass cultivation like?
 Pure fun!

 Here are the steps to growing your own sprouts:

 What is the best way to plant wheatgrass?
 Here’s how.

 - Soak your seeds for 24 hours in cool, clean water.
 For best results, you should change the water out every 8 hours or so.
 Within 24 to 30 hours, you should notice that they are starting to sprout.

-- Fill your tray with your soil or other growing medium.
-You only need about in inch thickness of soil.
+- Fill your tray with your soil or another growing medium.
+You only need about an inch thickness of soil.

 - Place your germinated seeds evenly across the top of the growing medium.

 - Make sure your tray is in a spot where it’s only getting indirect sunlight.
 Direct sunlight could hurt your seedlings.